sangamamrutha/hotstarClone/README.md

 * Codesandbox

 ## Features
+* Landing page of Disney+ Hotstar.
-* Carousel Slider creater using JavaScript
+* Carousel Slider with infinity effect created using JavaScript